ellissuen/SQL-Project/starting_with_questions.md

 SQL Queries:

---returns the country, product, which category the product is from and number of products sorted by the total revenue that --visitors generated
+	--returns the country, product, which category the product is from and number of products sorted by the total 		revenue that visitors generated
 	SELECT country, productname, category, quantity, SUM(revenue)
 	FROM visitortransactions v
 	JOIN productdetails p ON v.sku = p.productsku